Jan-Novak00/Enrollments1/Notes/03-Practical.md

                 - one teacher’s courses
             - Display a list of courses
             - display enrollment form
+            - TODO + probably some features from bussiness layer (so it will be named manager)
         - *Student information presenter*
             - display student schedule (call API of schedule module)
             - display list of students